-In addition to my lived experience (which many would argue is more important for being empathetic to the struggles of living with obesity and related health issues) I also hold a Master degree in Social Work.
-This perspective makes me unique from that of other health care professions because as a social worker, I love to look at systems and people in their environments, which I feel is key to successful longterm health behaviour change.
+Not only have I been there personally, it is what I am passionate about professionally.
+I hold a Master degree in Social Work which gives me a unique perspective from that of other health care professions because I love to look at systems and people in their environments, which I feel is key to successful longterm health behaviour change.
 I love exploring with clients ALL of the factors that contribute to their health.
 It is not only food or only exercise.
 It is sleep, your work, family responsibilities, how you spend your recreational time and much, much more.

-I am SCOPE Certified (Strategic Centre for Obesity Professional Education) through World Obesity, a Fitness Instructor Specialist through CanFitPro, and I am currently working on my Personal Training Certification through the National Academy of Sports Medicine.
-I was honoured to be featured as an Athlete with Impact in Impact magazine and have been interviewed by Global TV and James Fell for the Chicago Tribune.
+I am SCOPE Certified (Strategic Centre for Obesity Professional Education) through World Obesity, a Fitness Instructor Specialist through CanFitPro, and a Certified Personal Trainer through the National Academy of Sports Medicine.
+I was honoured to be featured as a Forks Over Knives Success Story in their Spring 2020 publication, an Athlete with Impact in Impact magazine and have been interviewed by Global TV and James Fell for the Chicago Tribune.

 MY HEALTH JOURNEY